Technologies: This Learning Area incorporates the subjects of Design & Technology, Digital Technology and Home Economics across Years 7-12.

 Through Design and Technologies students manage projects, independently and collaboratively, from conception to realisation.
 They apply design and systems thinking and design processes to investigate ideas, generate and refine ideas, plan, produce and evaluate designed solutions.
 They develop their ability to generate innovative designed products, services and environments.

-At Thornlie SHS our interpretation of the WA curriculum provides students in Years 7&8 with opportunities to build skills and experience within a safe and stimulating workshop environment.
-As students progress chronologically through each year, they can elect to specialise in a particular aspect of Design and Technology demonstrating increased input into the design of projects that satisfy the requirements of design briefs.
+At Thornlie SHS our interpretation of the WA curriculum provides students in Years 7&8 with opportunities to build skills and experience within a safe and stimulating workshop/kitchen environment.
+As students progress chronologically through each year, they can elect to specialise in a particular aspect of Technologies demonstrating increased input into projects that satisfy the requirements of design briefs.

-Our Senior students in the Design and Technologies study courses that are vocationally based in that they lead to further training or direct employment in a trades based area.
-Students are offered a selection of courses that are either VET based as in the Certificate II courses (Visual Arts with a wood focus or Engineering Pathways) or alternatively the SCSA subjects in Design or Materials Metals.
+Our Senior students in the Technologies study courses that are vocationally based in that they lead to further training or direct employment in a trades based area.
+Students are offered a selection of courses that are either VET based as in the Certificate II courses or alternatively the SCSA subjects in Technologies.
 Each of these courses allows students to develop areas of specialisation and build skills in design and production.
 Coupled with Workplace Learning, students can use these subjects to demonstrate their skills to a prospective employer or tertiary training centre.

 Digital systems are everywhere, mobile and desktop devices and networks are transforming learning, recreational activities, home life and work.
 Digital systems support new ways of collaborating and communicating, and require new skills such as computational and systems thinking.
 Technologies are an essential problem-solving toolset in our knowledge-based society.